stockgeist/stockgeist-client-python/README.md

 The `aapl_response` is an object encapsulating the data fetched from the API together with some useful methods to easily explore the data, e.g., plot the time series.

+For now, the best source of information about the functionality of `stockgeist-client-python` are the docstrings inside the source files.

 ## Licence